Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Discussion and Conclusions

 Overall, the values are lower than predicted by other simulations that performed a more statistical comparison, independent whether they included feedback processes or not.
 This remains true even when trying to restrict the analysis to clusters of similar mass and inner properties as performed by \citet{Truong+2024}.

-The very low turbulence detected in all three clusters, which is yet consistent with the constrained simulation, highlights that selection effects may partially explain the low non-thermal pressure fractions observed by XRISM.
+The highly subsonic turbulence detected in all three clusters, which is yet consistent with the constrained simulation, highlights that selection effects may partially explain the low non-thermal pressure fractions observed by XRISM.
 The evolutionary history is a key ingredient driving the amount of turbulence.
 Our findings imply that constrained simulations offer a unique path when comparing to observations, independent of selection effects.

 We provide mock spectra for all clusters, showing similar amounts of line broadening as found by XRISM.
 Consistent with derived velocities, Coma shows the broadest lines, while Perseus and Virgo show significantly more peaked line profiles.
 Besides the velocity structure, the physical filtering length becomes critical when interpreting XRISM measurements of clusters located at different distances.
-The effectively lower spatial resolution for clusters further away leads to bulk motion being misinterpreted as turbulence.
+The effectively lower spatial resolution for clusters farther away leads to bulk motion being misinterpreted as turbulence.

 In later, more detailed studies, cooling and feedback processes should be included in the simulations, which could impact the amount of turbulence, potentially increasing turbulent velocities.
 As \citet{Hernandez-Martinez+2024} found good agreement also in full-physics runs regarding thermodynamic properties, we expect these comparisons to be even more realistic.
+Further effects can arise due to the impact of plasma properties, in particular viscosity, which can potentially reduce the amount of turbulence.
+Further more detailed studies of a larger number of clusters will be necessary to find if there are statistical trends between the simulations, and whether modeling requires more physical processes to be consistent with XRISM.

-Additional uncertainties in the amount of turbulence derived from our simulations can occur due to timing differences, which could be overcome by analyzing the simulation at the observational redshift of each cluster, or even study the temporal evolution close to the observed redshift, finding the best-fitting redshift.
+Additional uncertainties in the amount of turbulence derived from our simulations can occur due to timing differences, which could be overcome by analyzing the simulation at the observational redshift of each cluster, or even studying the temporal evolution close to the observed redshift, finding the best-fitting redshift.
 In addition, more precise matching of the XRISM regions to observations would give insight into the possible amount of uncertainty within the outskirts.
 Finally, line-of-sight and center differences can be explored, using alternative choices based on substructure or the nearby cosmic web.

 Comparisons to observations could be improved even further by matching the filtering length instead of performing multi-scale filtering, and also by using instrumental effects.

 Our work shows that constrained simulations provide a unique opportunity for one-to-one comparisons with observations due to the matching evolutionary history, dynamical and thermodynamic properties.
 Ultimately, this will allow for even tighter constraints regarding sub-resolution feedback models and plasma properties by comparing the velocity structure of a larger set of clusters between the SLOW simulation and XRISM observations.
 In future studies, we plan to analyze more clusters in greater detail, exploiting the full predictive power of the SLOW simulation.